EduardoSantos7/Algorithms4fun/Leetcode/2769. Find the Maximum Achievable Number/readme.md

 # Algorithm Idea

-The max number will be always the number plus two times t.
+The max number will be always the number plus two times t

 # Complexity